MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-use-admin-utility.md

 ## Encrypt Credentials

-For security purposes, we strongly recommend that you encrypt strings, such as remote database connection strings and LDAP/LDAP-S passwords, rather than store strings in plain text in the appsettings.json configuration file.
+For security purposes, we strongly recommend that you encrypt strings in the appsettings.json configuration file.
+For example, you should encrypt any remote database connection strings and/or LDAP/LDAP-S passwords rather than store strings in plain text.

 The encryption function available in the administration utility relies on the RSA algorithm for encryption.